pandas-dev/pandas/doc/source/io.rst

-  If integer columns are being compacted (i.e. ``compact_ints=True``), specify whether the column should be compacted to the smallest signed or unsigned integer dtype.
+  If integer columns are being compacted (i.e. ``compact_ints=True``), specify whether the column should be compacted to the smallest signed or unsigned integer dtype. memory_map : boolean, default False
+  If a filepath is provided for ``filepath_or_buffer``, map the file object directly onto memory and access the data directly from there.
+Using this option can improve performance because there is no longer any I/O overhead.

 NA and Missing Data Handling
 ++++++++++++++++++++++++++++